Azure-Samples/iotedge-logging-and-monitoring-solution/docs/provision-elms-with-terraform.md

 [Terraform](https://www.terraform.io/) can be used for managing the ELMS infrastructure on Azure.
 You can find the definitions in the [terraform](../terraform) folder.
 Terraform can be set up locally and resources can be deployed to a chosen Azure subscription.

+There are two deployment options:

+* Option 1: Select `terraform/environments/basic-elms` if you want to use your existing IoT Hub and IoT Edge devices and deploy only the ELMS resources.
+* Option 2: Select `terraform/environments/extended-elms` if you want to create a sandbox environment with a new IoT Hub, IoT Edge device linked with a VM and the ELMS resources.

 The following steps are needed to achieve this:

 ## 1. Prepare environment